 According to the National Council on Alcoholism and Drug Dependence (NCADD), addiction can be a family disease.
-The disorder can make a family go through a lot of problems, such as disruption of routines or exposure to dangerous events.
+The disorder can result in a family going through a range of problems, from disrupting routines to exposure to dangerous events.
 In such an environment, family members may not develop the right skills to cope and maintain equilibrium in their surroundings.
-Members of such a family can develop destructive behaviors due to the dysfunctional and fragile system.
+Members of such a family can develop destructive behaviors due to this dysfunctional and fragile system.

-Those who experience adverse impacts due to addiction in the family are the children.
-Kids are at risk of developing abnormal emotional, mental, and physical health.
-Kids growing in a family where the parents are addicts may face school challenges, including learning issues or skipping school.
+Children are the members of the family who experience some of the most devastatingly adverse impacts of addiction.
+They are particularly at risk of developing abnormal emotional, mental, and physical health concerns.
+Kids growing up in a family where the parents are addicted may face school challenges, including learning issues or skipping school.
 They’re also at a higher risk of becoming addicts later in life when compared to their peers.

-A family therapy program comes with many benefits to the victim, primarily when experts conduct it in a sober living environment.
-The primary goal of this program is to unite the family members and heal everyone from the previous frightening experiences.
-Rehab centers offer a safe environment for recovery since there are no triggers that can cause a relapse.
+A family therapy program comes with many benefits to the individual battling addiction, especially when they are living in a sober living environment.
+The primary goal of such a program is to unite family members and heal the rifts that have resulted from the addictive behaviors while also teaching strategies that will help the whole family move forward.

 Objectives of Family Therapy for Addicts

-This therapy is essential for family members to trust the addict and forgive past behaviors caused by the illness.
-Families can resolve any disputes and do away with sadness, frustration, and anger, to enjoy the peace they deserve.
+This type of therapy is essential because it allows family members to trust the individual in recovery and forgive past behaviors caused by the illness.
+Families can resolve disputes and begin to heal from the sadness, frustration, and anger accompanying addiction.

 - Evidence-based therapies

 - Holistic, client-centered approaches to treatment

 - Aftercare programs